stackinabox/vagrant-opdk-box/README.md

 	./init.sh
 ````

-After executing the above you can open your local web browser to http://192.168.27.100:9080/landscaper and login with demo/labstack
+After executing the above you can open your local web browser to http://192.168.27.100:9080/landscaper and login with demo/labstack.
+The demo user is intended to be the user primarily used for building your automation.
+The demo user belongs to a 'demo' team in the UrbanCode Blueprint Designer and has it's own tenant in OpenStack that will be used to run any automation provisioned through the Blueprint Designer on the OpenStack server when logged in as the demo user.
+Additional user login information is provided below to gain access to the administration views for both the Blueprint Designer as well as for the OpenStack server.

 #### Access Information